neethajohn/sonic-mgmt/tests/pytest.org.md

 ## Test result organization
-Use the --junit-xml attribute to collect test results.
+Use the --junitxml attribute to collect test results.
 Can leverage the existing format used in sonic-utilities/sonic-swss repo for reporting test results.